 The party was held on the Ides of Avrilis, under a clear sky and full moon.
-My former customer — Caepasius — has spared no expense in throwing his lavish party, trying hard to impress his senatorial colleagues who will soon act as jury in his trial.
+My former customer, Caepasius, had spared no expense in throwing his lavish party, trying hard to impress his senatorial colleagues who will soon act as jury in his trial.
 He had the damning evidence I had provided him, but one can never take too many precautions with our judicial system.

 He had invited a large portion of the nobilitas, the “known” people.
 There were senators, aediles, praetors, rhones, and even an ex-censor, who was by far the oldest man in the group.
 Amongst those present were a few former employers, a few I’d hoped would be future employers, and several I tried hard not to run across.
-I did my best in navigating the complex social circles and cliques, and kept my back to the wall and my eyes open.
+I did my best in navigating the complex social circles and cliques — keeping my back to the wall and my eyes open.

 Late at night, when the guests were full of rich food and fine wine, slaves came out and started to extinguish the torches and lamps around the courtyard.
 Caepasius asked his guests to stand under the surrounding colonnades, and clear the central courtyard.

-The gathered guests were murmuring expectantly, and hushed when they saw Aradia step from inside the mansion to the patch of marble paving at the centre of the garden.
+The gathered guests were murmuring expectantly.
+They hushed when they saw Aradia step from inside the mansion to the patch of marble paving at the centre of the garden.
 This was the first time I had seen her perform from start to finish.
 She took a short bow, more to the moon than to us.

-She lit the two bunched balls of rags soaked in oil, and then started to spin them around.
+She lit the two bunched balls of rags soaked in oil, grabbed the ends of the ropes to which they were attached, and started to spin them around.
 Slowly, she began to gyrate in a complex dance, the arcs of fire imprinting ever more complex images on our eyes.
 The traces of fire in our vision resolved into complex patterns that were reflected the metal trimming of her red dress.
-Again I had the uncanny impressions of various beasts and birds of prey outlined by lines of fire.
+Again, I had the uncanny impressions of various beasts and birds of prey outlined by lines of fire.

-More enchanting to me was the look on her face.
-Again I saw the pure happiness and purpose in her eyes, an intoxicating innocent joy in the power of the dance.
+More enchanting to me was the look on her face, with the pure happiness and purpose in her eyes; an intoxicating innocent joy in the power of the dance.
 She was a woman rejoicing in discovering her power.